You might be surprised to learn that accidents are the third leading cause of death…

 It only takes a second for a fatal accident to occur.
 Serious accidents that result in the loss of a limb or life can happen anywhere and at any time.
 Accidental deaths can happen in the home, at work, or on the road.

 According to CDC mortality statistics, in 2013 there were over 130 thousand accidental deaths, with the top causes including:

 While you can take steps to lessen your chance of dying an accidental death, you cannot eliminate the possibility.
 But if it should happen, having life insurance and accidental death and dismemberment (AD&D) insurance can provide income for you or your beneficiaries.

 AD&D is also commonly referred to as personal accident insurance.
 This type of insurance covers death or dismemberment (including loss of sight) due to unintentional injuries.
 It does not apply to deaths due to natural causes.
 These policies do not all have the same standard payout scale, but generally speaking, the percentage paid out is directly correlated to the severity of the injury.
 Unlike a life insurance policy, benefits can be paid while the insured is alive for instances such as accidental loss of a limb or paralysis.
 For instance, if a person loses two limbs, the full death benefit amount may be paid.
 The loss of one limb or an eye may result in a 50 percent payout and the loss a thumb and index finger on the same hand may only amount to a 25 percent payout.

-AD&D coverage can be purchased as stand alone coverage or also added on to a life insurance policy as a rider to the policy.
+AD&D coverage can be purchased as stand-alone coverage or also added to a life insurance policy as a rider to the policy.
 It can provide a higher amount of coverage than a life insurance policy alone.
 Be sure to check the terms and exclusions so you know what is and is not covered by the policy.